National Child Protection Data Collection Data Quality Statement

-The reference period for the 2012–13 Child Protection Collection is from 1 July 2012 to 30 June 2013.
-Data relating to child protection investigations includes investigation outcomes recorded up until 31 August 2013, to maximise the currency of these data items.
+The reference period for the 2011–12 child protection collection is from 1 July 2011 to 30 June 2012.
+Data relating to child protection investigations includes investigation outcomes recorded up until 31 August 2012, to maximise the currency of these data items.

 Publications containing national child protection data, including the annual Child protection Australia reports, are available on the AIHW website <www.aihw.gov.au/child-protection/>.
 These reports are available free of charge.
 Concurrent with the annual publication, key findings are also presented online.

-Requests for unpublished data can be made by contacting the AIHW.
-See <http://www.aihw.gov.au/data/>.
-A cost-recovery charge may apply to requests that take substantial resources to compile.
+Requests for unpublished data can be made by contacting the AIHW on (02) 6244 1000 or via email to [email protected].
+A cost-recovery charge may apply to requests that that take substantial resources to compile.
 Depending on the nature of the request, requests for access to unpublished data may require approval from the state and territory data custodians and/or the AIHW Ethics Committee.

 The collection includes several modules on notifications, investigations, substantiations; care and protection orders; out-of-home care, foster and relative/kinship carers; and intensive family support services.
 Where available, these collections provide information on children within each system and the child protection cases, placements and households relating to children.

-For the first time in 2012–13, the overlaps between the three primary modules (notifications, investigations and substantiations; care and protection orders; and out-of-home care) has been analysed at the national level.
-A range of information about children who come into contact with the child protection system, including their age, sex, Indigenous status and living arrangements, is included.
+The three primary modules (notifications, investigations and substantiations; care and protection orders; and out-of-home care) include a range of information about children who come into contact with the child protection system, including their age, sex, Indigenous status and living arrangements.
 Data are also collected on the main type of substantiated abuse or neglect that has occurred: physical abuse, sexual abuse, emotional abuse or neglect.

 The collection also includes numbers of admissions to, and discharges from, care and protection orders and out-of-home care; and information on households providing foster and relative/kinship care placements.

 In addition to providing information on the current collection period, the collection also allows for some trends to be examined.
-As part of the ‘child welfare’ schedule under the NCSIIA, the collection is a valuable source for monitoring various components of the child protection system.
+As part of the ‘child welfare’ schedule under the National Community Services Information Infrastructure Agreement, the collection is a valuable source for monitoring various components of the child protection system.
 Overall, these data give a detailed view of statutory child protection in Australia.

-Data sourced from national child protection collections are used for reporting under the National Framework for Protecting Australia’s Children 2009–2020 and in the annual Report on Government Services for some jurisdictions.
+Data sourced from national child protection collections are used for reporting under the National Framework for Protecting Australia’s children 2009–2020 and in the annual Report on Government Services.